sharmavins23/Five-Stage-Datapath/README.md

     │   └───pipeline
     └───simulation                  # Contains all simulation sources

+## To-do

+This project is in an unfinished version, and as such, there's a lot of work in optimization, functionality implementation, and documentation left to do.

+-   Add functionality for write-back stage
+-   Fix data hazards with stalls
+-   Fix data hazards with forwarding
+-   Add branching functionality
+-   Add jump functionality
+-   Add branch prediction functionality (mostly static)
+-   Update documentation with information about MIPS instruction set
+-   Update documentation with information about MIPS datapath

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a